 Effusion – a collection of fluid generally containing a bacterial culture.

-First-line agent – The first treatment of antibiotics prescribed for an ear infection, often amoxicillin.
+First-line agent – The first treatment of antibiotics prescribed for an ear infection, often amoxicillin, to improve good ear health.

 Myringotomy – an incision made into the ear drum.